A Few Things To Keep In Mind Before Getting Started

 Braces come in various styles, the thickness of the straps vary wildly and while usually elastic you can also buy a pair in a solid fabric such as leather, you can also get your hands on any colour or pattern that takes your fancy.

 - Firstly that they are finished with the traditional button fastenings, not the clips!
 A true gentleman would never wear clipped braces, it’s simply not the done thing (as my Aunt Maud tells me.)

 - Secondly, never under any circumstances should you wear both belt and braces.
-As Henry Ford once said “How can you trust a man that wears both a belt and suspenders?
+As Henry Fonda once said “How can you trust a man that wears both a belt and suspenders?
 The man can’t even trust his own pants.”

 A true vintage pair may set you back anything from a thrifty £3.00 ($4.80) from a charity shop right up to £30 ($48.00) for a plaited leather pair with adjustable buckles.

-Check out Ebay or Etsy for a wealth of vintage braces and make sure you scour those thrift shops and charity shops along with car boot sales and vintage fairs and markets.
+Check out eBay or Etsy for a wealth of vintage braces and make sure you scour those thrift shops and charity shops along with car boot sales and vintage fairs and markets.

 When buying vintage, undo and move the adjustable fixings as these have been known to rust and not fasten fully or leave rust stains on the elastic.